cloudmesh-community/book/chapters/prg/python-matplotlib.md

 ending points, these must be scalars.
 The third parameter is optional and defines the number of samples to be generated between the starting and ending points, this value must be an integer.
-Additional parameters for the linespace utility can be found here:
+Additional parameters for the linspace utility can be found here:

 ```python
 x = np.linspace(-np.pi, np.pi, 16)